Soft & Chewy Lemon Sugar Cookies

 -

-Heat the oven to 350 F and line two baking sheets with parchment.
+Preheat your oven to 350°F and line two large baking sheets with parchment paper.

 -

-Whisk together the flour, baking powder, baking soda, and salt until evenly combined.
+In a medium bowl whisk together the flour, baking powder, baking soda, and salt.

 -